On Choosing the Poems

 Link to EDA manuscript.
 Originally in Poems: Packet X, Mixed Fascicles, Houghton Library – (46b).
 Includes 14 poems, written in ink, ca. 1858-1862.
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Poems (1891), 27, from the fascicle (B).

 Dickinson copied this poem into Fascicle 13 in the 4th place around early 1862.
-R. W. Franklin notes:
+The editor, R. W. Franklin, notes:

 In this poem … Dickinson draws from the images and lexicon associated with orthodox Christianity, but reinvents them within her own vision of what is sacred.